Symphony-Coord: Adaptive Routing for Multi-Agent LLM Systems: Methodology

-Together, the Top-$L$ filtering and LinUCB selection form an efficient-yet-adaptive routing mechanism: Stage~1 reduces overhead at scale, while Stage~2 continuously improves the policy from feedback, balancing exploitation and exploration under non-stationarity.The full selection-and-update procedure is summarized in Algorithm~\ref{alg:linucb_beacon}.
-Proofs of the Top-$L$ filtering reliability and the LinUCB regret guarantee are provided in Appendix~\ref{Algorithm}
+Together, the Top-$L$ filtering and LinUCB selection form an efficient-yet-adaptive routing mechanism: Stage~1 reduces overhead, while Stage~2 improves the policy from feedback, balancing exploitation and exploration under non-stationarity.
+The full selection-and-update procedure is summarized in Algorithm~\ref{alg:linucb_beacon} in Appendix~\ref{app:algorithm}.
+The theory in Appendix~\ref{app:algorithm} should be read as a selector-level analysis under linear realizability and candidate retention assumptions, complemented by empirical checks of filtering recall, reward sensitivity, and domain-shift behavior.

-\paragraph{System instantiation.} To keep the main text focused on the core routing and online learning formulation, we describe the system-level execution pipeline only briefly here.
-In our implementation, the two-stage router is embedded into an end-to-end workflow with optional task decomposition , multi-path execution, final-key normalization, voting, and post-vote reward shaping for delayed credit assignment.
+\paragraph{System instantiation.} To make the system boundary explicit, Symphony-Coord uses decentralized worker execution with a task-local routing plane.
+The router creates Beacon queries, forms $C_t$, dispatches the selected executor, records step-level features, and applies post-vote updates for the current task instance; workers execute assigned subtasks independently and do not run open-ended negotiation to choose the next executor.
+In our implementation, the two-stage router is embedded into an end-to-end workflow with optional task decomposition, multi-path execution, final-key normalization, voting, and post-vote reward shaping for delayed credit assignment.
 Full component roles, message flow, and the exact weighting definitions shared by match\_score and sim\_emb are provided in Appendix~\ref{app:system}.